ruping/Breakpointer/README.md

 	--mapping   <string>  the mapping file in BAM format.
 It could be an individual BAM file or a file listing the filenames of multiple BAM files (line seperate).All the BAM files must be sorted SAMELY according to chromosomes and coordinates.
 They should contain header tag "@HD   VN:1.0  SO:coordinate".
 	--outdir   <string>  the output directory (default: current directory) --unique   <0/1>   0: take all the alignments (default), 1: take only unique alinged reads.
 If your BAM files only contain uniquely mapped reads or only a few non-unique reads, we recommand to leave it as default (0).
 If the BAM files contain many multi-location alignments, it is better to set it to 1.
 However, since different mappers generate different tags for uniqueness, if 1 is set, user shoule provide unique tag info (see tag/val_uniq).
-	--tag_uniq  <string>  the tag in the BAM file denotating whether a read is uniquely mapped (default "XT" is taken as output from BWA).
-	--val_uniq  <int>   the value for the above tag of uniquely mapped reads (default "85" is taken as from the output from BWA).
 	--mistag   <string>  the bam tag for mismatch string, usually it is MD, but user can define it by using this option.
 	--qualclip        whether to do the quality clipping for mismatch screening, default no.
 	--noexecute        Running pipeline without executing the program, for testing purpose only.